On vector bundle manifolds with spherically symmetric metrics: Introduction

 \section{Introduction}

-We start this introduction by recalling three lines of independent research to which the present article pretends to be related.
+We start this introduction by recalling three lines of independent research to which the present article intends to be related.

-Relevant geometry has appeared in the last decades about the tangent bundle of a Riemannian manifold endowed with the metric found by S. Sasaki.
+Important geometry has appeared in the last decades regarding the tangent bundle of a Riemannian manifold endowed with the metric found by S. Sasaki.
 As it is well-known, given a Riemannian manifold $M$, the metric on the total space of $\pi:TM\lrr M$ is defined by the canonical splitting of the tangent bundle of $TM$, via the Levi-Civita connection.
 The bundle projection $\pi$ becomes a Riemannian submersion.
-But one may also consider the so-called weighted Sasaki metrics, which show even more interesting features, and then no canonical equations apply.
-Finding the curvature becomes quite intricate and the holonomy continues to be unknown.
+But one may also consider so-called weighted Sasaki metrics, which show even further intricate features, and then no canonical equations apply.
+Finding the curvature involves many computations, which are a step towards the deduction of the holonomy algebra.

-In the geometry of complex and holomorphic Hermitian vector bundles $\pi:E\lrr M$ many interesting developments have resulted from the introduction, by Kobayashi and many others, of some special functions which vary with the fibre norm.
+In the geometry of complex and holomorphic Hermitian vector bundles $\pi:E\lrr M$ many interesting developments have resulted from the introduction, by S. Kobayashi and many others, of some special functions which vary with the fibre norm.
 It is quite interesting to observe the role of the zero-section in many theorems in \cite{Koba1}.
 If $M$ is K\"ahler, then $E$ becomes a Hermitian manifold in a natural way and also with freely chosen weights following the natural decomposition of $TE$.

 In the search of real exceptional geometries, R. Bryant and S. Salamon have discovered complete $\gdois$ holonomy metrics on the total space of $E=\Lambda^2_-T^*M\lrr M$ where $M=S^4$ or $\C\Proj^2$.
 They used the natural decomposition of the tangent bundle of $E$ and two weight functions carefully chosen.